Juul/notdhcpserver/README.md

 ## Usage

-When an extender node receives a response, it will run the hook script specified with -s on the command line, passing the following arguments:
+When the client receives a response, it will run the hook script specified with -s on the command line, passing the following arguments:

 When client gets an IP: